Construction companies revolve around client relationships. Sustaining those relationships is what makes those companies successful.

 - Analyzing sales processes to understand what is working and what isn’t.

 Efficiency is imperative in the construction industry.
-If a company can’t keep track of the project activities, it’s not possible to accurately build a sales strategy.
+If a company can’t keep track of the project activities, it’s impossible to accurately build a sales strategy.

 A good CRM can help with all these moving pieces: reputation management, client satisfaction, sales, and growth.